stephen-webb/log4cxx_10_to_11/README.md

 --both_10_and_11   |   modify files to work with 0.10 and 0.11
 -e [ --ext ] arg   |   add to the list of checked file extensions: default [.cpp, .cxx, .hpp, .h]

-Use --only_11 for code changes that may not need to compile with 0.10.
+Use --only_11 to change to a syntax that will not need to compile with 0.10.
 It will change the above example to:

 ```c++